How To Overcome Social Anxiety

 • Acceptance and commitment therapy (ACT), which focuses on strategies to help reduce the discomfort and anxiety you may feel in response to certain situations through mindfulness, relaxation techniques, etc.

-Additional tips for working toward healing
+Additional tips for enhancing confidence and working toward healing

 In addition to seeking professional treatment, there are other strategies you can try to help ease your symptoms.
 A 2021 study suggests that regular exercise could be a helpful intervention for those experiencing social anxiety disorder.
 Healthy habits like this in general—which can also include sleeping well and eating nutritious foods—can be helpful in reducing symptoms of a variety of mental health conditions and challenges.